 CAA Requirements for South African Drone Pilots

-Everything you need to fly legally and commercially in South Africa — from your Remote Pilot Licence to the documents Lofft requires for verification.
+Everything you need to fly legally and commercially in South Africa, from your Remote Pilot Certificate to the documents Lofft requires for verification.
 This guide is based on Civil Aviation Authority (CAA) Part 101 and Part 94 regulations.

 1. Overview of Part 101